 to further his violin studies at the Vienna University of Music.

 professor Ernst Moravec.
 After graduating cum laude in the spring of 1939,

 he was immediately offered a position in the first violin

-section of the Vienna Philharmonic, which was at that time under the
+section of the Vienna Philharmonic, which at that time played under the baton

 Björn returned to Iceland that summer to visit friends and family

 before taking this position, but the Second World War broke out that fall,

 preventing him from returning to Vienna.
 Björn turned all his